DFL lawmakers propose new childcare plan that would lower costs statewide

 Both authors expressed optimism that the bill will encourage discussion across the aisle.

-Lawmakers hope to have the bill ready to introduce as soon as the legislative session begins in February.
+Lawmakers hope to have the bill ready to be introduced as soon as the legislative session begins in February.